 BBQ wings with all kinds of Miss Lily’s tasty jerk flavor.
 These should obviously be on the table.

 Generally speaking, fish, aside from shrimp, should be avoided at Miss Lily’s.
 We keep trying and always come away unsatisfied, like with these tiny jicama fish tacos.
 There’s nothing to them.
 Bland, boring, and small.

 Oh yes, you need some of this oozing meat sandwich.
 We loved their take on the classic patty melt, and the fries are no joke either.

-If you come to Miss Lily's and you're not a vegetarian, jerk chicken is what you need to order.
-The chicken is slow cooked, then finished on the grill and the jerk sauce is good enough to bottle.
-They also offer jerk shrimp, pork, tofu, and salmon in their jerk shop, which are all good options.
+If you come to Miss Lily’s and you’re not a vegetarian, jerk chicken is what you need to order.
+The chicken is slow-cooked, then finished on the grill, and the jerk sauce is good enough to bottle.
+They also offer jerk shrimp, pork, tofu, and salmon in their jerk shop.
+All are good options.

-A Miss Lily's classic.
-This is a heavy, unsexy plate of darkness, but that doesn't mean it don't taste good.
+A Miss Lily’s classic.
+This is a heavy, unsexy plate of darkness, but that doesn’t mean it doesn’t taste good.